 There is no better word to describe the Coromandel region than unique.
-Aside from the obvious attractions that the tourists flock to, the area hides heaps of tiny beaches and rainforest walks that are worth discovering in true backpacker style.
+Aside from the obvious attractions that the tourists flock to, the area hides heaps of tiny beaches and rainforest walks that are worth discovering.
 Unsurprisingly, the whole area is a magnet for working holidaymakers.
 Just by looking at pictures of Coromandel, who wouldn’t want to spend most of their gap year in a paradise like this?

 1. The Stunning Beaches